 - 1.1.
 This report sets out the proposed revenue budget for 2021/22 and the Medium Term Financial Strategy 2021/22 to 2023/24.
 It updates the Interim Budget Report which Cabinet agreed in December 2020, including changes arising from the Final Local Government Finance Settlement and further work on savings and budget pressures. - 1.2.
-Full Council will meet on 8th March 2021 to set the Council revenue budget for 2021/22. - 1.3.
-The recommendations within this report propose: - An increase in the Council's element of the Council tax for a band D property by £70.83 for 2021/22, giving a band D Council Tax of £1,490.30 per year, excluding the precepts from Police, Fire and parishes. - This equates to an increase in the Council's general band D Council Tax by 1.99%, the maximum permitted without a referendum as previously planned; and an increase in the Council's Adult Social Care Precept by 3.00% as confirmed by Government in the Final Local Government Settlement. - 1.4.
+The recommendations within this report propose: - An increase in the Council's element of the Council tax for a band D property by £70.83 for 2021/22, giving a band D Council Tax of £1,490.30 per year, excluding the precepts from Police, Fire and parishes. - This equates to an increase in the Council's general band D Council Tax by 1.99%, the maximum permitted without a referendum as previously planned; and an increase in the Council's Adult Social Care Precept by 3.00% as confirmed by Government in the Final Local Government Settlement. - 1.3.
 Prior to use of a one-off capitalisation directive there was as a budget gap of £10.154m in the 2021/22 General Fund Revenue budget.
-This was due to three one-off pressures; the 2019/20 Business Rates Deficit, the Slough Children's Services Trust historic deficit and the impact of Covid-19. - 1.5.
+This was due to three one-off pressures; the 2019/20 Business Rates Deficit, the Slough Children's Services Trust historic deficit and the impact of Covid-19. - 1.4.
 The Ministry of Housing, Communities and Local Government [MHCLG] have recognised these one-off pressures and this report is prepared on the basis that Slough Council can utilise a one-off capitalisation directive to capitalise up to £12.200m of revenue spend to address them.
 Whilst this direction supports the Council's revenue budget for 2021/22 and avoids a significant depletion of the Council's available reserves, work will need to continue and be completed by the end of September 2021 to identify further savings to address the underlying budget gap going into 2022/23.